Taco Bell Linked To Salmonella Outbreak

 Taco Bell has been linked to two other outbreaks in the last six years.

 If you or a loved one has become ill from a food-borne illness you may be entitled to compensation for your medical expenses and losses.
-Contact the attorneys Phillips Law Group for a free case review.
+Contact the Phoenix injury attorneys at Phillips Law Group for a free case review.